 Yang Lu-Ch’an was responsible for developing the Yang style of Tai Chi Chuan, after studying with Chen Chiang-hsiang.
 Yang Lu-Ch’an, known as “Yang the Unsurpassed” (in reference to his extraordinary martial skill) passed his knowledge on to his two sons, Chein-hou and Pan-hou.
 Chien-hou then taught the art to his two sons, Shao-hou and Cheng-fu.
 Yang Cheng-fu in turn passed his knowledge to a few close students, one of whom was Cheng Man-Ch’ing.
 Cheng Man-Ch’ing passed the art to several disciples.
 One of the most notable of these disciples is Lo Pang Jeng (Mr. Ben Lo), who has taught this system to thousands in the United States, Europe, and Taiwan.
 Mr. Lo has several Senior students, one of whom is Lenzie Williams, the instructor at Tai Chi Berkeley.

-Laoshi Lo, who likes to be called Ben, was born in China and moved to Taiwan in 1948.
+Laoshi Lo was born in China and moved to Taiwan in 1948.
 His initial relationship with Professor Cheng Man-Ch’ing was as a patient.
 Professor Cheng, a singularly unique individual, was known as a “Master of Five Excellencies,” revered as a doctor of Chinese medicine, a poet, a calligrapher, a painter, and a master of Tai Chi Chuan.
 Laoshi Lo soon began to study Tai Chi Chuan with Professor Cheng, and in a few years became one of his top students.
-Now in his mid-80s, with exceptional Tai Chi skills, Laoshi Lo is still among the foremost teachers and practitioners in Professor Cheng Man Ch’ing’s lineage.
-Besides his extraordinary skills as a practitioner of the art, his impact as a teacher has been widespread and profound.
-His teaching offers the rich legacy and tradition of the past to students here, today.
-With great integrity, he maintains the vital legacy of his teacher, and requires the same of his teaching students.
-While adhering to the traditional qualities and essential nature of the art taught by Professor Cheng, Laoshi Lo exhibits in his own person and in his teaching two of the most important qualities of Tai Chi: adaptability and change.
-The impact of Laoshi Lo and his teaching has profoundly transformed Tai Chi Berkeley instructor Lenzie Williams, who assumes responsibility to pass on his teacher’s Art as an honor and a privilege.
+With exceptional Tai Chi skills, Laoshi Lo remained among the foremost teachers and practitioners in Professor Cheng Man Ch’ing’s lineage until his death in 2018, at age 91.
+Besides his extraordinary skills as a practitioner of the art, his impact as a teacher was widespread and profound.
+His teaching offered the rich legacy and tradition of the past to students here, today.
+With great integrity, he maintained the vital legacy of his teacher, and required the same of his teaching students.
+While adhering to the traditional qualities and essential nature of the art taught by Professor Cheng, Laoshi Lo exhibited in his own person and in his teaching two of the most important qualities of Tai Chi: adaptability and change.
+The impact of Laoshi Lo and his teaching profoundly transformed Tai Chi Berkeley instructor Lenzie Williams, who assumes responsibility to pass on his teacher’s Art as an honor and a privilege.